Service Times: Morning Worship: 10:00 - 11:00 am - Online & In-Person

 In Revelation 4-5, we are ushered via John’s vision into the heavenly throne room of God.
 At the center of this magnificent vision is a throne (4:2-11), and standing in the center of the throne is the Lamb who was slain for the life of the world.
 Around the throne, all who are present fall down and worship, because when they see the Lamb they cannot help but worship (5:8-14).
 This is the worship that is currently happening in heaven.
 Right now, Christ is seated on the throne; right now, Christ is receiving the worship of heaven.
 In our own small way, then, every Sunday we join in with these praises, and participate in the worship of heaven.

 What does this actually look like on a Sunday morning at Fleetwood?
 We’d love to have you come join us to find out!
 The order of our service reflects the broader Reformed tradition of which we are a part.
 This means that our worship is centered on Word and sacrament: every week we hear the Scriptures read and God’s Word preached, and about once a month we celebrate the sacrament of the Lord’s Supper together.

 If you want to get a feel for what it would be like to worship with us, feel free to check out the service order in our bulletins or feel free to watch a past service streaming on our website.

-A variety of adult small groups meet Sunday afternoons from 4:45-6:00 at the church and others at a variety of other locations and times throughout the week.
+A variety of adult small groups meet at a variety of locations and times throughout the week.